 If the list you opened is created from a search result or a pocket query view there will be a button at then end of the list labeled

-Load more caches (Currently: XX) showing how many caches have currently been loaded to the list and clicking on it will load more results / pocket query entries.
+Load more caches (Currently: XX) showing how many caches have currently been loaded to the list and tapping on it will load more results / pocket query entries.

-At a long click on one of the caches on your list, the following context menu will be opened, providing you access to some direct actions on this cache:
+At a long tap on one of the caches on your list, the following context menu will be opened, providing you access to some direct actions on this cache:

 |Compass||Opens the compass to directly navigate to this cache.|